BioAndNeuralRights/website/README.md

 - perhaps link to the current three articles from the main section of the home page
 - consider a good governance model for this open-source website, e.g. one that allows efficiently incorporating feedback from contributors
 - consider setting up open collective (e.g. for hosting costs, if a backend is added)
+- add a way to track progress on related legislation; add information on the legislation efforts

 ## Setup Instructions